 The pay what you can model can benefit your museum in a variety of ways through increased accessibility, broader community connections and highlighting a sense of generosity to audiences.
-All of these factors are important for building up a supportive base for future digital fundraising campaigns.
+All of these factors are important for building up a supportive base for your museums future digital fundraising campaigns.
 If your museum has the flexibility, take a chance with the pay what you can model – you might just wind up hitting or exceeding your digital fundraising goals!

 With a global population of 7.83 billion and unique mobile phone users at 5.22 billion as of January 2021, 66% of the worldwide population has access to digital fundraising via text to donate.
 This method of digital fundraising has been around for years and like contactless donations, is extremely easy to use.